meowica/NX1-Mod/README.md

 - Console + DevGui safe area fits the full screen, like it does on PC (SP/MP)
 - Missing localization strings no longer error by default (SP/MP)
 - Added listassetpool command for modders (SP/MP)
+- printf outputs to the console log file (SP/MP)
+- BB_Print outputs to the console log file (SP)